JBustos22/DefragLive/README.md

 ## Todo List
 - [x] Added announcer sounds with commands
-- [ ] Check if commands such as (called a vote) are from players or server.
+- [x] Check if commands such as (called a vote) are from players or server.
+(Finished, but not guaranteed )
 - [ ] On connect, PM each nospec player a reminder that they have nospec on.
 Use /tell client id msg
 - [ ] Refactor bot.py to remove the 'elif' galore
 - [ ] Integrate forever-free API for ?stonks.
 Yahoo api is good but only 500 /mo hits free.
 Look at coingecko for crypto